 - 1 cup creamy peanut butter

-- 1 cup chocolate candy melts
+- 1 cup chocolate melting wafers

 - Line an 8x8 pan with foil.
 Set aside.

-- In a saucepan, heat the candy corn and peanut butter over low-medium heat until melted.
-Stir together.
-Pour into the prepared pan and let cool completely.
+- In a saucepan, heat the candy corn and peanut butter over low-medium heat until melted, stirring often.

 - Remove the foil and candy from the pan.
 Cut into 24 small bars using a long sharp knife.

-- Lift out with a fork and tap the handle on the side of the bowl to remove the excess chocolate.
+- Lift out with a fork and gently tap the handle of the fork on the side of the bowl to remove the excess chocolate.